JuliaGraphics/Luxor.jl/docs/src/tutorial.md

 ## Egg stroke

-To be useful, the above code should be boiled into a function.
+To be more generally useful, the above code should be boiled into a function.

 ```
 function egg(radius, action=:none)